Do Braces Hurt?

 - Irritation inside the mouth: Your mouth will need a few days to adjust once your new braces have been fitted and your teeth and gums are interacting with your appliances for the first time.
 These new additions to your teeth require your mouth to get comfortable with their presence.
 However, once the two are comfortable, the irritation will ease over time.

 - Shifting of teeth: Braces shift your teeth to give you the healthy, picture-perfect smile you’ve always dreamed of.
-It’s important to know that the shifting of the teeth is what causes the most pain when it comes to braces.
-When your braces are tightened, they are working harder to align your teeth and essentially changing your teeth’s position in your mouth.
+It’s important to know that the shifting of the teeth is what causes the most pain.
+When the brackets are tightened, they are working harder to align your teeth and essentially changing your teeth’s position in your mouth.

 How do I keep my braces comfortable?

-To help you avoid any discomfort you may experience during your course of treatment with braces:
+To help you avoid any discomfort you may experience during your course of treatment:

 - Avoid hard foods.
 Dr. Barry Glaser says that hard foods should be avoided, especially after an adjustment appointment.
 The extra effort to chew these foods may cause or exacerbate any discomfort the patient may already feel.
 When your braces hurt, stick to soft foods such as pasta, mashed potatoes, yogurt, bananas, etc.